Mahāvaṃsa: Historical accuracy

 The story of the Buddha's three visits to Sri Lanka is not recorded in any source outside of the Mahavamsa tradition.
 Moreover, the genealogy of the Buddha recorded in the Mahavamsa describes him as being the product of four cross cousin marriages.
 Cross-cousin marriage is associated historically with the Dravidian people of southern India- both Sri Lankan Tamils and Sinhala practiced cross-cousin marriage historically- but the exogamous marriage was the norm in the regions of northern India associated with the life of the Buddha.
-No mention of cross-cousin marriage is found in earlier Buddhist sources, and scholars suspect that this genealogy was created in order to fit the Buddha into conventional Sri Lankan social structures for noble families.
+No mention of cross-cousin marriage is found in earlier Buddhist sources, and scholars suspect that this genealogy was created to fit the Buddha into conventional Sri Lankan social structures for noble families.

 The historical accuracy of Mahinda converting the Sri Lankan king to Buddhism is also debated.
 Hermann Oldenberg, a German scholar of Indology who has published studies on the Buddha and translated many Pali texts, considers this story a "pure invention".
-V. A. Smith (Author of Ashoka and Early history of India) also refers to this story as "a tissue of absurdities".
-V. A. Smith and Professor Hermann came to this conclusion due to Ashoka not mentioning the handing over of his son, Mahinda, to the temple to become a Buddhist missionary and Mahinda's role in converting the Sri Lankan king to Buddhism, in his 13th year Rock Edicts, particularly Rock-Edict XIII.
+V. A. Smith (Author of Ashoka and Early History of India) also refers to this story as "a tissue of absurdities".
+V. A. Smith and Professor Hermann came to this conclusion due to Ashoka not mentioning the handing over of his son, Mahinda, to the temple to become a Buddhist missionary and Mahinda's role in converting the Sri Lankan king to Buddhism, in his 13th-year Rock Edicts, particularly Rock-Edict XIII.
 Sources outside of Sri Lanka and the Mahavamsa tradition do not mention Mahinda as Ashoka's son.

-There is also an inconsistency with the year on which Ashoka sent Buddhist missionaries to Sri Lanka.
+There is also an inconsistency with the year in which Ashoka sent Buddhist missionaries to Sri Lanka.
 According to the Mahavamsa, the missionaries arrived in 255 BCE, but according to Edict 13, it was five years earlier in 260 BCE.